 You've found a house you want to buy and jumped through all the many necessary hoops required to get the deal to closing.

 Among the final details, your Realtor asks you if you want to purchase a home warranty.
-It's yet another decision you have to make, yet another expense to be added to all the rest.
-Yet, how you answer that question could be important.
+It's yet another decision you have to make, and another expense to be added to all the rest.
+But how you answer that question could be important.

 A home warranty is a service contract on the major systems within your home – the furnace, the air conditioner, and the water heater, among others.
 If a tree falls and crushes your heat pump, your homeowner's insurance would likely pay for it.
 If the unit simply stops working, homeowner's insurance doesn't cover it.